N00B-5634/Ribhav-NixOS-configs/laptop-configs/README.md

-# 🚧 Future Configs — Coming Soon 🚧
+# ⚠️ Warning — Laptop Configuration ⚠️

-Welcome to the **Future Configs** section of [My NixOS Repo](https://github.com/N00B-5634/Ribhav-NixOS-configs)!
+Welcome to the **Laptop Configuration** section of [My NixOS Repo](https://github.com/N00B-5634/Ribhav-NixOS-configs)!

 ---

-## ⚠️ Why Is This Directory Empty? ##
+## ⚠️ Important Notice

-This folder is **intentionally left empty** — for now.
-It’s a placeholder for **upcoming configurations, beta projects, and experimental setups** that will be added as I learn more about software development and system design.

-Think of this as a **"unstable branch"** for future ideas that will later become part of my master branch.
+This directory contains **my personal laptop setup** — it is **not identical** to the configuration used on my desktop system.

+Each device has its own environment, hardware, and workflow preferences, so expect differences in:
+- 🧩 Installed packages and services
+- ⚙️ System options and hardware drivers
+- 🖥️ UI tweaks and performance optimizations

+If you’re comparing configs or trying to replicate my setup, please double-check which device you’re looking at.

 ---

-## 🧩 What to Expect Here

-Once development starts, you can expect to find:
-- 🔧 Early prototypes and **beta configs** for apps I’m creating
-- 🧠 Experimental ***NixOS modules and scripts***
-- 🧰 Personal projects related to automation, dev environments, and testing

-These files might be unstable or incomplete — they’ll serve as **learning experiments** and **early previews**.
+## 💻 About This Config

+This configuration is:
+- Tailored for **laptop performance and mobility**
+- Optimized for **battery life, power management, and portability**
+- Slightly different from the **desktop setup**, which focuses more on raw power and workstation efficiency

 ---

-## 🕓 When Will Updates Arrive?

-Updates will appear here **as I learn and build more**.
-If you’d like to stay notified, consider:
-- ⭐ **Starring** the repo
-- 🕵️ **Watching** for changes
-- 💬 **Opening an issue** if you’d like to suggest ideas or contribute

----

-## 💡 About This Repo
+## 💡 About the Repo

-This is part of my ongoing journey exploring **NixOS developement** and **software development**.
+This is part of my ongoing NixOS journey and experimentation with system design and customization.

-The main repository lives here:
+You can find the main repository here:
 👉 [https://github.com/N00B-5634/Ribhav-NixOS-configs](https://github.com/N00B-5634/Ribhav-NixOS-configs)

 ---

-> _“Hey, at least it's not Arch.”_
+> _“Oi, I'm using libsssl here!”_
-> — Ribhav (N00B-5634), Oct 30 2025
+> — Ribhav (N00B-5634), Nov 1 2025